Sewing Machine Maintenance Training

 Project Objective: to serve a daily nutritious meal at homes for the elderly

 In brief: As society changes in Asia, an increasing number of elderly people are left without familial support.
 In Nepal, those who are abandoned or penniless move into “ashrams” in Hindu temple compounds.
 These centers - often located near cremation sites - are run by priests or caretakers who provide basic necessities from the gifts donated by worshippers.
 Support is sporadic and management is unreliable.
-The Nepali Christian organization, Console Mission is reaching out to three temple shelters where 90 elderly reside.
-The project provides one nutritious meal of porridge, milk and fruit per day, as well as basic medicines.
+Console Mission reached out to three temple shelters where 90 elderly reside.
+A DDHCFN grant enabled the project to provide one nutritious meal of porridge, milk and fruit per day, as well as basic medicines.
 As funds are available, staff also provide training to caretakers of the centers and place interns to assist.
 Console Mission’s dream is to transform the shelters into safe, loving homes for the elderly.